 Oatmeal and Type 2 Diabetes

-Traditional oatmeal and type 2 diabetes do not go together on a low carb diet.
+If you are using our program to reverse type 2 diabetes, you already know that traditional oatmeal and type 2 diabetes do not go together.
 While oatmeal is generally considered to be a healthy food that can lower blood pressure and lower cholesterol, it often raises a person’s blood sugar.
 If you are having a low blood sugar, traditional oatmeal may be eaten for a quick carb/sugar fix to help raise an abnormally low blood sugar level.
 Since oatmeal and type 2 diabetes do not mesh well with keeping your blood sugar levels under control, many people simply avoid eating oatmeal.
 But stick around, there is a really good substitute oatmeal for diabetics!

 Oats are classified as a type of whole grain that is different from other grains.
 Oats used for making traditional oatmeal are particularly high in soluble fiber, β-glucan, and micronutrients like magnesium .
 Soluble fiber is good for diabetics to eat because it can slow the absorption of sugar into your bloodstream and thereby lower your blood sugar levels.
 However, eating soluble fiber is most effective when consumed in the form of a low carb fruit or low carb vegetable instead of a high carb grain like oatmeal. β-glucans (beta-glucans) are sugars that are found in the cell walls of bacteria, fungi, yeasts, algae, lichens, and plants, such as oats and barley.
-Research indicates that β-glucans are responsible for reducing cholesterol and blood pressure.
-However, research results are “inconclusive” for oatmeal and type 2 diabetes.
-Magnesium is an essential nutrient for the brain and body.
-In fact, among many other things, it can help regulate blood sugar levels.
+Research indicates that β-glucans are responsible for reducing cholesterol and blood pressure, however, researchers claim that the results are “inconclusive” for oatmeal and type 2 diabetes.
+Yet, most people with type 2 diabetes experience high blood sugar readings after eating oatmeal.
+Magnesium can help regulate blood sugar levels.
+However, it works best when not consumed from a high carb food like oatmeal.

 Oats Nutrition Facts